galaxy-iuc/parsec/docs/commands/folders.rst

 folders
 =======

-This section is auto-generated from the help text for the arrow command ``folders``.
+This section is auto-generated from the help text for the parsec command ``folders``.